WorldCat.org frequently asked questions

 If a Web user adds a personal review of a book to a WorldCat.org record, will someone else be able to edit what they have written?

 No. WorldCat.org enables users to add reviews, ratings, tags, lists and other personalized information to WorldCat records.
-However, fellow users are only able to see this informationnot edit it.
+Other users may see this information but may not edit it.
 Any submitted information can only be edited by its original author.

 Can a library change the deep link to its OPAC used in WorldCat.org?
 How quickly do changes take effect?

 Yes.
 Change the base URL that enables "deep" links to individual local catalog records listed in the Services > Online Catalog section of your WorldCat Registry institutional profile.
-Information entered there is utilized by both the WorldCat.org and FirstSearch interfaces.
+Information entered there is used by WorldCat.org and FirstSearch.
 (The Services section of your Registry profile also lets you enter or update other links used in WorldCat.org results, such as your IP address or address range, "Ask a Librarian" virtual reference service, OpenURL resolver for full text access, and general Web information page listing hours, location, etc.)

 Changes made to your library's OPAC and service links in the WorldCat Registry should be active within 24 hours.